obzenner/weather_fun/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## TODO next
+- make comparison treshholds settable in the UI
 - write tests for state changes (not just init render)
 - use immutable lib for db object handling instead of replying on `cloneDeep
 - implement polling or refresh weather